N0bh/CubiKits.Documentation/docs/projects/Basic/Lorfi-L/Components-Sensors/Knock-Sensor.md

-# knock Sensor using Lorfi-W
+# Knock Sensor using Lorfi-L

 # Description